idrissbellil/react-native-camera/docs/GradleUpgradeGuide.md

----
-id: GradleUpgradeGuide
-title: Upgrade gradle for Android projects
+# Upgrade gradle for Android projects
-sidebar_label: Gradle Upgrade Guide
----

 To integrate react-native-camera into your own react native project and make it work for Android, you need to edit the following files in the `android` folder under your project folder: